kyraflesvig04/kyraflesvig04.github.io/_projects/athletic-communications-internship.md

 ## Written Recaps & Publications

 As part of my role, I authored official game and meet recaps published on the Lewis University Athletics website.
+Here are a few examples:

 ### Women's Soccer